-Read on to find a realistic outline of the cost of everyday items.
-Hopefully, this will enable you to plan your own budget more efficiently and live as cheaply as you can.
+Below we provide you with a realistic outline of the cost of everyday items here in Spain.
+Hopefully, this will enable you to plan your own budget more efficiently and live as cheaply as you can once you arrive here.

 We've included on our list, many of the most common shopping items you would buy on a daily basis, but we've also incorporated other essentials such as what it will cost to run a car, how much you could expect to pay for utility bills and what you might assume to pay for travelling or eating out.